marcstampfli/sftp-generator/README.md

 # SFTP Config Generator

 A modern and intuitive React application that allows users to easily generate `sftp.json` configuration files.
 With a clean UI/UX design, light/dark mode, multi-step form, and export options, this app simplifies creating SFTP configurations for VSCode and other tools.
+Users can create, save, and manage multiple server profiles, making it an efficient solution for managing SFTP configurations across different environments.

 ![SFTP Config Generator Preview](preview.png)

 ## ✨ Features

+### Completed Features
-- **Form Wizard:** Step-by-step multi-stage form for entering server settings, user credentials, and options.
+- **Form Wizard**: Step-by-step multi-stage form for entering server settings, user credentials, and options.
+- **Real-Time Validation**: Inline field validation ensures correct input data.
-- **Light/Dark Mode:** Beautiful light and dark themes with a toggle button to switch between them.
+- **Light/Dark Mode**: Beautiful light and dark themes with user preference saved in local storage.
-- **Intuitive UI/UX:** Modern, clean, and responsive layout with validation and helpful tooltips.
-- **Show/Hide Password:** Easily toggle password visibility during entry.
+- **Show/Hide Password**: Easily toggle password visibility during entry.
-- **Code-like JSON Output:** JSON output formatted with syntax highlighting and line numbers, designed to look like a code editor.
+- **Generated JSON Output**: JSON output formatted with syntax highlighting and line numbers, designed to look like a code editor.
-- **Download and Copy Options:** Save the generated JSON file or copy it to the clipboard directly.
+- **Download and Copy Options**: Save the generated JSON file as `sftp.json` or copy it to the clipboard directly.
+- **Profile Management**: Create, save, and load multiple SFTP profiles to manage different server configurations.
+- **Responsive UI/UX**: Modern, clean, and optimized layout for both large and small screens, with validation and helpful tooltips.
+- **Tooltips for Input Fields**: Guidance for users on input fields to make the form more intuitive.
+- **Accessibility Improvements**: ARIA labels and full keyboard navigation for an accessible user experience.

+### Upcoming Features
+- **Synchronization Options**: Support for sync commands (upload, download, mirror) as per SFTP plugin capabilities.
+- **Multi-Workspace Support**: Manage configurations for multiple projects or workspaces from a single interface.
+- **Advanced Connection Settings**: Add options like `privateKeyPath`, `passphrase`, `keepaliveInterval`, and `keepaliveCountMax`.
+- **Connection Testing**: Test SFTP connection settings directly from the form.
+- **Profile Import/Export**: Allow users to import/export server profiles in bulk.
+- **User Authentication**: Ability to save and retrieve multiple configurations with user accounts.
+- **Cloud Sync**: Option to sync generated configurations with cloud storage.
+- **More Export Formats**: Support for other formats like YAML and XML.

 ## 🚀 Getting Started